tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![MetaMask installation - 8](Images/metamask-8.png)

-Students may notice a message at the bottom of the page that says that `MetaMask cannot recover your seed phrase`.
-Explain to students that this means that once you import your keys, MetaMask won't export them again, so if you lose your mnemonic, you can't extract it from metamask.
+Students may notice a message at the bottom of the page that says, `MetaMask cannot recover your seed phrase`.
+Explain to students that this means that once you import your keys, MetaMask won't export them again.
+So if you lose your mnemonic, you can't extract it from Metamask.
 Encourage students to keep their mnemonics in a safe place!

 Click on the `All Done` button to continue.
 Explain to students that they will see a page showing the balance of their wallet and the transaction history.

 ![MetaMask installation - 9](Images/metamask-9.png)

 Explain to students that they may have `0 ETH` and no transactions.
-Explain to students that this is all right from now since we have not started our local blockchain.
+Tell students that this is all right for now, since we have not started our local blockchain.
 We will learn how to connect MetaMask with our local wallet in future activities.

 Explain the following about the wallet keys: